juxt/yada/manuscript/070_methods.md

 such as browsers and proxies, to inter-operate with your site.

-Below is an explanation of the semantics for every method yada currently supports and the your responsibilities should you choose to provide the method for a resource.
+Below is an explanation of the semantics for every method yada currently supports and your responsibilities should you choose to provide the method for a resource.

 ## GET